Maltretieren/maltretieren.github.com/_posts/2014-11-02-ApiDoc-Generation.md

 If you run `grunt doc` it will output the file to the `_posts/apidoc/2014-11-02-ApiDoc.md` directory (date is added.
 This is without smartcomments - the JS files are only preprocessed on Travis).

-The `documentation.hbs` template is important for injecting the documentation in a markdown file with correct yaml frontmatter for this page:
+The `documentation.hbs` template is important for injecting the documentation in a markdown file with correct yaml frontmatter (the text between --- and ---) for this page:

 {% highlight ruby %}
 ---